DaforLynx/ranger-ttrpg/Rulebook.md

 - Certain talents.

 A Ranger revived after being reduced to 0 hitpoints will do so with 1 remaining hitpoint, but remain prone.
-An unconscious Ranger hit with a melee attack of harmful intent will begin bleeding out and will die after their next turn if they do not receive urgent medical attention.
+An unconscious Ranger hit with a melee attack of harmful intent will begin bleeding out and will die *after their next turn* if they do not receive urgent medical attention.
 ### Prone
 A prone character gives disadvantage to all ranged attacks made against them.
 A prone character cannot move before getting up.
 Bows and thrown weapons cannot be used while prone.
 ### Cover
 A character that is only partially visible to some combatants gives disadvantage to all ranged attacks made against them coming from those combatants.
 # Stealth
 Ranger stealth during combat encounters has already been detailed.
-In more narrative situations, it suffices to assume players cannot be seen if they are trying not to be, or secretly roll NPC checks at disadvantage behind the screen.
+In more narrative situations, it suffices to assume players cannot be seen if they are trying not to be, or the narrator can secretly roll NPC checks at disadvantage.
 Rangers are extremely well-practiced at avoiding detection even when not actively trying - even their camps tend to blend into the environment.
-However, that is not to say they *can't* be caught by surprise.
+However, that is not to say *they* can't be caught by surprise.
 If a character or group of characters is attempting to avoid detection unbeknownst to the party, roll a check against each party member using their WIT stat as the target to beat.
 Whoever a check rolls low against becomes aware of the character(s).
 If a player is attacked by a character they are not aware of, the attack roll is made at advantage.
 If one or more players are not aware of oncoming enemies when combat starts, they are **surprised** and cannot act for the first round.
 # Recovering Hitpoints
-When combat resolves, players regain all hitpoints, or half their maximum hitpoints if they were maimed during the fight.
+When combat resolves, each player regains all hitpoints, or half their maximum hitpoints if they were maimed during the fight.
 # Talents
 Talents are special features a Ranger has which give benefits such as advantage, bonuses in certain situations, or even unique abilities.
 They cost a certain amount of Ranger Points (RP) to get, and can only be gained between missions.
 To see a detailed list of all available talents, refer to `Talents.md`.
 # Travel